mdalirrooyfard/Information-Retrieval-Projects/README.md

   - SVM with linear kernel

-The K-Means algorithm was implemented for the Clustering part.
+The "K-Means" algorithm was implemented for the Clustering part.
 The clustering part was done with two vector systems: tf-idf and word2vec.

 Additional Details: